JoshPennPierson/Zooming-with-Target-Focus/README.md

 // view_hview[0] ~~ height of view

 if mouse_scrolling { // If scrolling/zoooming
-    // Get the distance from the target to the orgigin. target_x_abs = target.x - view_xview[0];
+    // Get the distance from the target to the origin. target_x_abs = target.x - view_xview[0];
     target_y_abs = target.y - view_yview[0];
     // Find the proportional from the object to the origin.